 It's also possible for a client to specify that the replica be unregistered as part of the last sync.
 However, it's recommended that clients call the unRegisterReplica operation separately instead of unregistering with the last sync.
 This allows a client to check that the last sync completed successfully before calling unregister.

-Users that have permissions to access a sync-enabled feature service can use the Sync API.
-The user that executes the createReplica operation is assigned ownership in the replica metadata.
+Users who have permissions to access a sync-enabled feature service can use the Sync API.
+The user who runs the createReplica operation is assigned ownership in the replica metadata.
 This includes authenticated users and anonymous users.